mbianchidev/mbianchidev/note-to-colleagues.md

 Heya there future (or current) colleague! 👋

+_Also valid for OSS contributors_

 This is a manual to help you understand how to work with me.
 Please use he/him or they/them pronouns when referring to me, thanks!

-I have good intentions most of the time, but being a non-native English speaker I might come across as dry or even rude.
+I have good intentions most of the time, but not all the times: I can definitely be pissed off.

+Being a non-native English speaker I might still come across as dry or even rude, when I am actually in my usual state of grumpyness.

-While I am so sorry if something I said ended up hurting your feelings, please let me know if I do, I am on my way to improve!
+You must know I am so sorry if something I said ended up hurting your feelings and please let me know if I do, I am always on my way to improve.

 ## About me

-I consider myself a very friendly person, I love to help people and I try to do so.
+I consider myself a very friendly person, I love to help people and I always strive to do so.
+Sometimes at my expense, too.
-Only problem is that especially when we first meet I'm quite shy and introverted, so I might not be the most talkative person in the room.
-Give me some time and I will open up!
+I'm quite introverted, so I might not be the most talkative person in the room nor I am energized by people, au contraire.

+This doesn't mean I don't like social moments, I do, but they drain my social battery.

-If you want to find some common topics to talk about, here's a list of things I like: [here](extra.md)
+If you want to find some common topics to talk about, here's a list of things I like aka my special interests: [here](extra.md)

 I'm very passionate about my job and I love to share my knowledge with others as well as learning from others.
-I usually have a lot of questions and I'm not afraid to ask them (even if they might sound stupid).
+I usually have a lot of questions and I'm not afraid to ask them (even if they might sound quite stupid).

 - I care about climate change and I'm trying to do my part to help the planet. 🌱
 - I'm an ally of the LGBTQ+ community and I'm trying to educate myself more on the topic. 🏳️‍🌈